lindseyasterman/Amazon_Vine_Analysis/README.md

 ### Summary:
 There does not appear to be a positivity bias for reviews in the Vine program.
 In fact, paid reviews showed a lower percentage of
 5 star ratings.
 To further study the data, we could filter the data for verified purchases.
-This would help to remove possible fruadulent reveiws.
+This would help to remove possible fraudulent reviews.
-This data set contained very few reveiws from the vine program.
-It would be important to perform this same process on another dataset to see if the results are the same with a larger sample of vine reviews.
+This data set contained very few reviews from the vine program.
+It would be important to perform this same process on another dataset to see if the results are the same with a larger sample to study.